MegaPast2Future/HerbiTraits/README.md

 When using these data, please cite:

-*Lundgren, E.J., Schowanek, S.D., Middleton, O., Davis, M., Ramp, D.,Pedersen, R.Ø., Sandom, C.J., Svenning,J-C.,Wallach,A.D., & Rowan, J.
-(2020).
+*Lundgren, E. J., Schowanek, S. D., Rowan, J., Middleton, O., Pedersen,
+R. Ø., Wallach, A. D., … & Svenning, J. C. (2021).
 Functional traits of the world’s late Quaternary large-bodied avian and mammalian herbivores.
-(In Review, Nature Scientific Data).*
+Scientific Data, 8(1), 1-21.*

 Please also cite the underlying data sources where relevant. <br>